LulzSec hackers who "wreaked havoc" at Sony jailed in UK

-LONDON A group of British hackers who "ran riot" causing millions of dollars of damage to computer networks run by Sony (6758.T), the CIA and other agencies were sentenced to jail terms on Thursday.
+LONDON A group of British hackers who "ran riot" causing millions of dollars of damage to computer networks run by Sony, the CIA and other agencies were sentenced to jail terms on Thursday.

 Police said four men, members of the hacking collective known as "LulzSec", put thousands of internet users' personal data at risk through their high-profile cyber attacks in 2011.